skdelphix/maskdocs/docs/Getting_Started/Data_Source_Support.md

 breaks up support for data sources into two categories:

-  - **Dedicated Delphix Connectors:** These are data sources that the Delphix Engine can connect directly using built-in connectors that have been optimized to perform masking, profiling and tokenization.
+  - **Dedicated Delphix Connectors:** These are data sources that the Delphix Engine can connect to directly using built-in connectors that have been optimized to perform masking, profiling and tokenization.

-  - **FEML Sources:** FEML (File Extract Mask and Load) is a method used to mask, and tokenize data sources that do not have dedicated Delphix Connectors.
+  - **FEML Sources:** FEML (File Extract Mask and Load) is a method used to mask and tokenize data sources that do not have dedicated Delphix Connectors.
 FEML uses existing APIs from data sources to extract the data to a file, masks the file, and then uses APIs to load the masked file back into the database.